What is isokinetic exercise?

-Isokinetic exercises are the ones that involve the contraction and extension of muscles within a prescribed range of motion at a constant angular velocity.
-This type of activity can be observed when an individual is holding onto something stationary, like the backrest on an exercise cycle, and moving their legs against it at a set speed (isokinetic).
+Isokinetic exercises involve the contraction and extension of muscles within a prescribed range of motion at a constant angular velocity.
+This type of activity can be observed when an individual holds onto something stationary, like the backrest on an exercise cycle, and moves their legs against it at a set speed (isokinetic).

-Comparing these two examples shows how strenuous isokinetic activities are than isotonic (regular) exercise involving uncontrolled movement.
+Comparing these two examples shows how strenuous isokinetic activities are compared to isotonic (regular) exercise involving uncontrolled movement.

-Isokinetic resistance training using hydraulic machines has established itself as reliable alternatives when free weights are not practical or available.
-Additionally, they are generally much safer because of the reduced risk of having dropping weights injuring people nearby.
+Isokinetic resistance training using hydraulic machines has established itself as a reliable alternative when free weights are not practical or available.
+They are generally much safer because of the reduced risk of dropping weights and injuring people nearby.

-To understand what is “true” isotonic, consider this: If you were to hold onto something stationary.
-At the same time, your friend tries to push or pull on you with constant speed.
-You would be performing an isometric exercise.
+To understand “true” isotonic, consider this: If you were to hold onto something stationary.
+At the same time, if your friend tries to push or pull on you with constant speed, you will be performing an isometric exercise.

-This would be the equivalent to isotonic with external resistance because no matter how strong your friend is or how big they are, you wouldn’t move since something else (the stationary object) was holding you back.
-However, if you let go of the thing and try to keep your body still while your friend tries to push or pull on it, then you are now performing an isotonic exercise.
+This would be the equivalent of isotonic with external resistance.
+No matter how substantial your friend is, you wouldn’t move because something else (the stationary object) held you back.
+However, if you let go of the thing and try to keep your body still while your friend pushes or pulls on it, you are now performing an isotonic exercise.

-Isokinetic machines use hydraulic cylinders with pistons that create a “force-velocity” relationship where maximum tension can be generated during complete muscle extension at very high speeds while also allowing slow controlled movements in full contraction at meager rates easing joint pain and rehab.
+Isokinetic machines use hydraulic cylinders with pistons that create a “force-velocity” relationship where maximum tension can be generated during complete muscle extension at very high speeds while allowing slow, controlled movements in full contraction at meager rates, easing joint pain and rehab.
 These work by adjusting automatically, so equal effort against equal resistance is the rule.

-Resistance in an isokinetic machine can be adjusted to any value between 10% and 90% of a person’s maximum strength (determined by how much weight they can lift on one repetition) while exercising through some or all of the full range of motion.
+Resistance in an isokinetic machine can be adjusted to 10% and 90% of a person’s maximum strength (determined by how much weight they can lift on one repetition) while exercising through some or all of the full range of motion.

-Because these types of machines work by automatically adjusting resistance, none of the issues related to changing loads affect traditional weight training.
-Additionally, suppose the user would get stronger over time (or their physical condition improved).
-In that case, new resistance settings could be programmed into it, which would mean they wouldn’t have to purchase new equipment so often.
+Because these machines automatically adjust resistance, none of the issues related to changing loads affect traditional weight training.
+Additionally, suppose the user gets stronger over time (or their physical condition improves).
+In that case, new resistance settings could be programmed into it, meaning they wouldn’t have to purchase new equipment so often.

 Differences between Isokinetic Resistance Exercise Machines and Related Terms: